 Blocking because that’s what you’re supposed to do

 How often do you see double blocks put up against teams with no strong hitters?
 How many times do your own teams do it?
 I am certainly guilty of that.
-In all honesty, in part I let it be because I see a risk in making things more confusing for the players if I tell them to only single block or to not block at all.
+In all honesty, in part I’ve let it be at times because I see a risk in making things more confusing for the players if I tell them to only single block or to not block at all.
 Of course, that just means I should train them to deal with that situation.

 So at what point do we want players blocking – singly or doubly (or triply)?
 Should we always have players block in a developmental context?